Interview

 Q: What has been your favourite or most enjoyable moment throughout your time owning Rust Arcade?

 A: When we launched our Among Rust gamemode.
 It was a very hectic period and we experienced a lot of growth and also managed to make a lot of videos on the server with some very big YouTubers.
-Coding Among Rust was also very difficult so to see it pay off in such a big way was very rewarding.Interview With Plugin Developer / Server Owner: Cameron Interview
+Coding Among Rust was also very difficult so to see it pay off in such a big way was very rewarding.Interview with Plugin Developer / Server Owner: Cameron Interview

 Q: Could you tell us briefly the process you take in regards to making a plugin, either to sell or to use on your server.